William Craig1,2

 Monument in Old Scots Cemetery

-John Hampton was born in 1640 in Elphingstoun, East Lothian Co., Scotland.1 He was the son of Rev. Thomas Hampton.
-John Hampton married Martha Unknown before 1668.
-John Hampton married Katherine Cloudsley on 17 December 1675 in Elphingstoun, East Lothian Co..
+John Hampton was born in 1640 in Elphingstoun, East Lothian County, Scotland.1 He was the son of Rev. Thomas Hampton.
+John Hampton married Martha (?) before 1668.
+John Hampton married Katherine Cloudsley on 17 December 1675 in Elphingstoun, East Lothian County.
 John Hampton married Martha Brown on 3 March 1686/87 in Shrewsbury, New Jersey.
 John Hampton married Jean Curtis circa 1698.
 He was a Quaker sent by Robert Barclay as a gardener and overseer of his lands in the East Jersey Colony in the 1680's.
 He became a prominent member of the Scots community in Monmouth Co.
-There is a monument with his name on it at the Old Scots cemetery near Freehold.2 John Hampton died on 23 January 1702 in Monmouth Co., New Jersey.
+There is a monument with his name on it at the Old Scots cemetery near Freehold.2 John Hampton died on 23 January 1702 in Monmouth County, New Jersey.

 Children of John Hampton and Katherine Cloudsley